ranieldodriguez/Main/Instructions, Guides, Certification Prep/Project+/My Weak Areas.md

 ### Product Owners and Project Managers

 People often interpret product owners as project managers because they both create work for teams.

+### High-Level Individuals

+- A project organizational chart removes ambiguity gor the PM and team members.
+It clarifies the team members and the reporting structure.
+A sponsor is an appropiate section of an organization chart.
+- A steering committee is a governing body that oversees the project.
+The steering committee is an appropiate section of an organization chart

+### Project Road Maps

+Project road maps are high-level documents that share major progress points, such as new feature rollouts

+### Included in Project Charter

+- Every charter will include sections covering these catergories: general project information, project vision, organization (people), and implementation overview.
+The project name is part of the general project information.
+- A project charter is a brief, formal document that outlines the project manager (PM) agree on why the project matters and what needs to happen.
+The project sponsor is a part of the project charter.

+### Business Analyst

+- Business analyst deeply understand business direction and company priorities and are familiar with the software environment.
+Therefore, a business analyst's responsibilities include helping to define the project.
+- A business analyst operates as a translator between business and informationt technology (IT).
+Therefore, business analyst will gather business and technical requirements.
+- Business analyst verify project deliverables against requirements.
+Therefore, they assist with testing and validation.